 The scroll bar in Excel is one of the most useful tools in Form Controls.
 If you are using it, you will save time and get more space if you are using it.
 The most significant advantage comes when you work with a large data set.
-Using scroll bars, you can manage any size lists in a small space.
+Using scroll bars, you can manage any size list in a small space.

-Do you still remember the rule of the one-page excel dashboard?
+Do you still remember the rule of the one-page dashboard?
 In some cases, you need to show data in a small section of your Workbook.
 Get free spaces using the scroll bar, and it’s valuable.
 From now on, you can use great charts!

 In today’s step-by-step tutorial, we’ll show you how to manage a large dataset easily.

 How to create a Scroll Bar in Excel

 In the example, we will work with a large data set.
 The list contains 30 elements.
 Our task is to create a list that only contains ten elements and is in interactive mode.

 The trick is that we can show all values in this window using the scroll bar.
 The result will look like this:

 Steps to create a dynamic list using Scroll Bar